“Come out of her, My people, lest you share in her sins, and lest you receive of her plagues.” (Revelation 18:4 NKJV)

 Judgment: The Lord will fight against the miscreants in their midst.

-Reward: Hidden manna; white stone with new name
+Reward: Overcomers will receive hidden manna; white stone with new name

 Relevant Scriptures: Revelation 2:12-17; 18:4; Amos 9:10; Isaiah 3:12; 45:20; 2 Peter 2